 A warranty is essentially an insurance policy that covers your car against specific mechanical failures.
-Most new cars have a three-year manufacturer-backed warranty.
-Buying a used car from a main dealer usually means there will be a 12-month manufacturer guarantee.
+Most new cars have a manufacturer-backed warranty, while used cars from a main dealer also often come with a warranty.
 Cars purchased from independent dealers and car supermarkets may be offered with a warranty package.

-It is also possible to buy your own warranty cover.
-There are plenty to choose from and some cover more than a simple mechanical failure.
-You can even get a policy that operates when a car fails its MOT, and there are also packages that cover maintenance and spread any servicing and repair costs over the year.
+It's also possible to buy your own warranty.
+There are plenty to choose from and some include more cover than manufacturer warranties.
+You can even get packages that cover maintenance and spread any servicing and repair costs over the year.
 It will suit some drivers perfectly and remove any worries they have about unexpected expenditure.

 Choosing a warranty

-To get the best warranty that suits you it is important to read the small print to see exactly what is covered.
+To get the best warranty that suits you it is important to read the small print to see exactly what's covered.
 You may have a claims limit and may even have to contribute to any costs.
-Indeed high mileage and older cars may not be eligible for a warranty, usually if they are over a decade old or have covered more than 100,000 miles.
+High mileage and older cars may not be eligible for a warranty, which is often the case if they're over a decade old or have covered more than 100,000 miles.

-At the other end of the car market, some sports cars and complicated luxury vehicles may also be specifically excluded.
-Otherwise a good warranty will cover the engine, fuel and ignition systems, cooling system, electrical system, gearbox, transmission system, steering, suspension and selected clutch and brake system parts but not wear items like the clutch itself or brake pads.
+Otherwise, a good warranty will cover the engine, fuel and ignition systems, cooling system, electrical system, gearbox, transmission system, steering, suspension and selected clutch and brake system parts, but not wear items like the clutch itself or brake pads.

 Wear and tear

-There are also exclusions for certain electronic or electrical items such as CDs and Bluetooth systems.
-Air conditioning and climate control can be excluded, but as it is increasingly common, more companies are offering cover.
+There are also exclusions for certain electronic or electrical items such as CD players and Bluetooth systems.
+Air conditioning and climate control can be excluded, but as it's increasingly common, more companies are offering cover.

 A warranty is only likely to be valid if the car is looked after properly.
 This means that in some cases an approved dealer must service the car and it must be in accordance with the manufacturer’s schedule.
 That also means that the car must not miss its due servicing date by a certain number of days or miles.

 The obligation is on you to keep careful records and receipts in order to make a claim.
-With older cars though it is important to have some flexibility as you may not want to take a five year old car to a main agent, when an independent garage has significantly lower labour rates.
+With older cars it's important to have some flexibility as you may not want to take a five year old car to a main agent, when an independent garage has significantly lower labour rates.

-For flexible car insurance, see how much you can save with Churchill.
+For flexible car insurance, see how much you could save with Churchill.